 Gregory glanced at Bastian with a dark look in his eyes.

-“…Regardless of the amount of time we need to spend here, being bottomed has the added bonus of rendering us nearly undetectable to active sonar.
+“ . . .
+Regardless of the amount of time we need to spend here, being bottomed has the added bonus of rendering us nearly undetectable to active sonar.
 If the sub that rammed us is still searching for us, we will blend in with the bottom.
 They will likely assume we sank,” observed Hemi.

-“We did fucking sink Boss,” said Bastian.
+“We did fucking sink, Boss,” said Bastian.
 “And I would not be the one to correct their potential thought that they will never see us rise to the surface again.”

 It was time for Captain Percy to survey the damage.
 She got on the ship PA and told Chips to meet her at the entrance to the cargo hold.

 She found Chips waiting for her at the cargo hold bulkhead in the forward battery room on the bottom deck of the boat.
 Chips had a large wrench with her and as soon as Percy arrived she banged with it on the bulkhead.
-“Well Capt, it sounds fuckin’ hollow to me.
+“Well, Capt, it sounds fuckin’ hollow to me.
 Still air on the other side of the fuckin’ bulkhead at least.”

-Percy cranked open the hatch with the rusting sealing wheel squeaking painfully in her ears.
+Percy cranked open the hatch, the rusted sealing wheel squeaking painfully in her ears.
 The lights were out in the cargo hold, so they were looking into blackness.
 But the air smelled damp and they could hear many drips echoing in the huge empty space.

 Percy reached around and flipped on the lights.
 The white overheads glared.
 The steel grating of the floor led down a gentle slope and disappeared into an oily, black subterranean lake.
-A couple of empty wooden crates floated like lost viking craft on it, accompanied by a film of black frothing grease that wafted by in patches like bergs among the viking ships.
+A couple of empty wooden crates floated like lost Viking craft, accompanied by a film of black frothing grease that wafted by in patches like bergs among the ships.
 Any sound Percy and Chips made echoed back and forth from hull to hull over the water.

 “That’s the fuckin’ raw material of nightmares,” said Chips.

 “We probably did more damage to her when we pressed her bow into the sea floor—like levering apart the bones of a carcass.
 We don’t have much time before this whole hold is flooded—in which case we’ll never get off the fucking bottom.
-What do you need Chips?”
+What do you need, Chips?”

 “Ah, just send fuckin’ Owen back down.
 This time it looks like I’ll be breathing through a fuckin’ hose while I’m stitching the fuckin’ gash back together.”